-We call $T$ \emph{strong} whenever its underlying endofunctor is strong, that is preserves all horizontal cocartesian cells. \end{definition} Notice that, under the strict $2$-functor $\map V\fcblmCat\twoCat$ of \propref{2-category of (fc, bl)-multicategories}, every monad $T$ on a hypervirtual double category $\K$ induces a strict $2$-monad $V(T)$ on its vertical $2$-category $V(\K)$.
-Remember that most of our examples of hypervirtual double categories are obtained by considering monoids and bimodules in a virtual double category.
-Unsurprisingly our examples of monads are images under the strict $2$-functor $\map\Mod\fcmCat\fcblmCat$ of \propref{Mod is a 2-functor} as well, as described below.
+We call $T$ \emph{strong} whenever its underlying endofunctor is strong, that is preserves all horizontal cocartesian cells. \end{definition} Notice that, under the strict $2$-functor $\map V\AugVirtDblCat\twoCat$ of \propref{2-category of (fc, bl)-multicategories}, every monad $T$ on an augmented virtual double category $\K$ induces a strict $2$-monad $V(T)$ on its vertical $2$-category $V(\K)$.
+Remember that most of our examples of augmented virtual double categories are obtained by considering monoids and bimodules in a virtual double category.
+Unsurprisingly our examples of monads are images under the strict $2$-functor $\map\Mod\VirtDblCat\AugVirtDblCat$ of \propref{Mod is a 2-functor} as well, as described below.
 We shall only describe three examples of monads; in the remainder their corresponding algebraic structures will be studied in detail.
-For other examples we refer to Section 3 of \cite{Cruttwell-Shulman10}, where several monads on virtual double categories are described; many of these can be regarded as monads on hypervirtual double categories under the equivalence of \thmref{unital fc-multicategories}.
-The examples of `cartesian monads' on categories $\E$ with pullbacks, that are given in Section 4.1 of \cite{Leinster04}, form another source of monads on hypervirtual double categories, by taking their images under the composite $2$-functor $\inProf{\dash} = \Mod \of \Span{\dash}$; see \exref{Span is a 2-functor} and \propref{Mod is a 2-functor}.
+For other examples we refer to Section 3 of \cite{Cruttwell-Shulman10}, where several monads on virtual double categories are described; many of these can be regarded as monads on augmented virtual double categories under the equivalence of \thmref{unital fc-multicategories}.
+The examples of `cartesian monads' on categories $\E$ with pullbacks, that are given in Section~4.1 of \cite{Leinster04}, form another source of monads on augmented virtual double categories, by taking their images under the composite $2$-functor $\inProf{\dash} = \Mod \of \Span{\dash}$; see \exref{Span is a 2-functor} and \propref{Mod is a 2-functor}.